 Cracker Pie (Blueberry No-Bake Cheesecake)

-For the topping, blueberry is classic.
-Homemade Blueberry Topping is quick and easy to make, thick and glossy and almond-scented.
-You could use canned pie filling in a pinch, or feel free to substitute cherry pie filling or any other kind of fruit topping you like.
-(If you’re going to make my Blueberry Topping recipe, be sure to use the almond variation, to complement the almond flavoring in the cream cheese filling.)
+My mother-in-law’s recipe called for Dream Whip and canned pie filling.
+I’ve adapted it to replace the Dream Whip with real cream, and the canned topping with my multi-purpose homemade Blueberry Topping).
+(You can use a good quality canned pie filling in a pinch, or try cherry pie filling or any other kind of fruity topping you like.
+If you’re going to make my Blueberry Topping recipe, be sure to use the almond variation, to complement the almond flavoring in the cream cheese filling.)

-• Leftovers will keep better if the fruit topping is kept separate, so if you know you’re going to end up with leftovers, I recommend not topping the entire pie with fruit topping before serving.
-Cut as many slices as you need of the plain, unadorned pie, then top each serving individually.
-Stored un-topped, the pie will keep for three days; the topping will keep for at least a week.
+• Leftovers will keep better if the fruit topping is kept separate, so if you think you’ll have leftovers, cut slices of the pie first and top each serving with the blueberries, then store the remainder of the pie with no topping.
+Stored this way, the pie will keep for 2 or 3 days, and the topping for a week.

 Cracker Pie